 That’s what Restart Remote is all about: the how of remote work and working from anywhere!

-I have been doing remote work since before my daughter was born, and she is now getting her Master‘s degree.
+I have been doing remote work since before my daughter was born, and she is now getting her Master‘s degree (in Europe no less).
 For many years, I ran a freelance business that supported my family, and later I transitioned to a full-time, remote job from home.